minio/minio-js/docs/API.md

 NIL

-Returns Object with the format:-
+Returns Array of Objects with the format:-

 | Param                 | Type     | Description                   |
 | --------------------- | -------- | ----------------------------- |